discretize/discretize-guides/guides/fractal-basics/index.md

 ## Introduction to fractals

 Fractals of the mists, frequently called "fracs" are 5-man repeatable endgame dungeon-like instances with a large scale of difficulty and rewards.
-There are 100 levels that are structured into 4 different tiers, each consisting out of 25 levels.
+There are 100 levels that are structured into 4 different tiers, each consisting of 25 levels.
 You can find the portal entrance to fractals in Fort Marriner in Lions Arch.
 There are no gear requirements for tier 1 fractals, allowing anybody to try fractals out.

 As you move up in fractal level, the content becomes more difficult – but also more rewarding.